AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 ### Testing Bubble Formation Qualitatively
  **[You don't need to say this.
 We know you analyzed stuff.
 This is the analysis section.]**

 **Table 1**: Displays data collected during Trials 1 through 6 of the experiments performed on March 10.
 This includes: experiment duration (s), average pressure difference between the exterior and interior of the reactor (Pa), the average temperature of influent water (C), and corresponding standard deviations.
 Full data records can be found on [this site](https://docs.google.com/spreadsheets/d/1TsF6WTH7_1kZF3rtxQfxWHmNm25GDSTorC64Gjq5S7U/edit?usp=sharing).
+After the March 10 experiments, all further analysis was performed using Python code.

 |              Trial               |    1    |    2    |    3    |    4    |    5    |    6    |
 |:--------------------------------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|